 It is pretty easy and hassle-free to travel around in Alleppey, thanks to an effective local bus network as well as other modes of public transport like auto-rickshaws and taxis.
 Most of Alleppey’s popular tourist attractions are easily accessible by foot and it takes less than 10 minutes to get from the Alleppey Bus Stop to the backwaters, while the same distance can be covered in 3 minutes if you hire a cab.

 Sunset viewing, bird watching, village visits, stargazing, witnessing the everyday life of fishermen and farmers-Kerala backwaters Alleppey are a handful of experiences to have.

-A tour of thebest backwaters in Alleppey is sure to give you and your loved ones memories for a lifetime and leave you yearning for more.
-A vacation in Kerala topped with a lovely backwater cruise in Alleppey is the best kind of surprise you can give you to your family or your beloved.
-Browse our range of high selling Kerala holiday packages and find the one that lets you experience the best of the ‘Venice of the East‘ in the way you want.
+A tour of the best backwaters in Alleppey is sure to give you and your loved one’s memories for a lifetime and leave you yearning for more.
+A vacation in Kerala topped with a lovely backwater cruise in Alleppey is the best kind of surprise you can give to your family or you are beloved.
+Browse our range of high selling Kerala holiday packages and find the one that lets you experience the best of the ‘Venice of the East in the way you want.
 Don’t forget to write to us about your time at South India’s most celebrated tourist spots.
 Happy Tripping!
 Make the best of Kerala backwaters Alleppey by planning your trip with us.